 Datadog Documentation

 Datadog’s documentation supports engineers and operators globally, helping them install agents, integrate services, troubleshoot, and extend the platform through guides, best practices, and API references.
-I partnered closely with the product design team to analyze pain points and define a clearer, more usable experience, then led the visual design from concept through final delivery.
+I partnered closely with the product design team to analyze pain points and define a clearer, more usable experience.
+The result is a documentation experience that is more intuitive, scalable, and aligned with the Datadog brand.

 Role